 What is Boniface the patron saint of?

 Boniface maintained his involvement and managed to transmit his passion even beyond the borders of his ecclesiastical province.
-The Rule of St Benedict was already lived in all the convents, and monks who did not adopt it could not call themselves Benedictines, but simply regular canons who in turn had to observe certain rules; the life of the bishops and their dioceses was inspired by the Pastoral Rule of St Gregory, which, together with the Gospel, was placed on their shoulders during the ceremony of ordination; it was made clear, finally, that they had to maintain a close relationship with the Bishop of Rome.
+The Rule of St Benedict was already lived in all the convents, and monks who did not adopt it could not call themselves Benedictines but simply regular canons which, in turn, had to observe specific rules; the life of the bishops and their dioceses was inspired by the Pastoral Rule of St Gregory, which, together with the Gospel, was placed on their shoulders during the ceremony of ordination; it was made clear, finally, that they had to maintain a close relationship with the Bishop of Rome.

-On his return, Boniface started from Bavaria and then moved on to Germany, Asia, and Thuringia.
-He founded the Diocese of Salzburg and gave new impetus to Passau, Freising, Regensburg, Eichstätt, Würzburg, Buraburg, Ehrfurt.
-He thus formed a network of vital centers of missionary Christianity for the peoples of the East.
+Boniface started from Bavaria on his return and then moved to Germany, Asia, and Thuringia.
+He founded the Diocese of Salzburg and gave new impetus to Passau, Freising, Regensburg, Eichstätt, Würzburg, Buraburg, and Erfurt.
+He thus formed a network of vital missionary Christianity centers for the East’s peoples.

 Who did Saint Boniface convert to Christianity?

 According to historical sources and apocryphal records, Saint Boniface converted hundreds of Frisians and millions of Germans to Christianity.
 He kept Wilfrid with him throughout the winter, so he had the opportunity to get to know and appreciate him better, and in May 719 he officially sent him as a papal missionary with all the powers he needed.
 Wilfrid, for his part, promised to keep the pope constantly informed of the results of his mission.